efidiles/efidiles.github.io/_posts/blog/2014-08-15-why-use-and-when-to-use-a-service-factory-or-provider.md

 ###2.
 Example where a service declaration is the most suitable to use

 As already mentioned, the above example can't be implemented using the "service declaration".
 The reason is that a service defined using a "service declaration" becomes an object instance when injected in other parts of your application - you can not return something else from it, you just add properties and methods to the current object (to this).
-When you are inside a "service declaration" you are inside a constructor.
+When you are inside a "service declaration" you are actually **inside a constructor**.

 A suitable example of "service declaration" would be a wrapper for our app's Ajax requests (wrapping our backend API).